Butterwort (Pinguicula) Care Information:

 Dormancy: As is the case with sundews (Drosera), the dormancy requirements (if any) of butterworts depends on the type you have.
 That's easy to understand when you consider that butterworts can be found from Canada to the Caribbean, and everywhere else too!
 Also, there are winter-growing butterworts that grow carnivorous leaves during the cooler, wetter months, and remain in a 'succulent' phase during the summer's hot, dry conditions.
 Such variation!
 Generally speaking, though, we typically carry the easier to grow types that require little if any special care.
 Just remember to do a bit of research on the normal growing conditions for the type you have.
 If you live in an area that is warmer or colder than their normal range, your outdoor conditions may not be adequate to give them good dormancy if they need it, and may even kill your plants!

 Having said that, most butterworts that we stock can be grown outdoors, and make wonderful additions to an outdoor carnivorous plant bog.
-PetFlyTrap.com is located just north of Houston, Texas (USDA Zone 9a), and many species of butterworts (primuliflora, planifolia, and many others) can be grown outdoors year-round with no special care.
-They are also wonderful windowsill plants, and we have several small globe-type terrariums in our kitchen to help get rid of some of those nasty fruit flies, gnats, and other tiny flying critters.
+PetFlyTrap.com is located just north of Houston, Texas (USDA Zone 9a), and many species of butterworts (primuliflora, planifolia, and many others) can be grown outdoors here year-round with no special care.
+Many (but not all) are also wonderful windowsill plants, provided their needs are met; and we have several small globe-type terrariums in our kitchen to help get rid of some of those nasty fruit flies, gnats, and other tiny flying critters.

 Important Notes to remember:

 1) As with all carnivorous plants, butterworts will always have older leaves that are withering and dying back.
 This is a normal occurrence in nature; simply trim off the dead plant matter.
 The plants grow new leaves out from the center.
 You know you have a nice, healthy plant as long as this is happening.